-Slug is one of the most singular and important artist of the indie rap scene that started to grow at the end of the 90’s.
-A model for the fast-growing Mid-West underground scene, he was able to find a kind of third way between rap conservatism and exaggerated avant-gardism.
-Personal, sometimes introvert and candid, some others harsh and cynical, and a collaborator with many other rappers, he became the kind of missing link between all the contradictory universes of indie rap.
+Slug is a prominent rapper in the indie hip-hop network, that started to develop by the end of the 90’s.
+A model for the fast-growing Midwest underground scene, he defined his own way between backpacker conservatism and the avant-gardism of others.
+At times introvert and candid, at times harsh and cynical, and a collaborator of many others, he's become a central figure, in the wide world of indie rap.

-Slug’s background and youth are just as complex and paradoxical as his status as a rapper.
-The elder of three sons, Sean Daley was born in 1973, just two weeks after his parents’ wedding, while they were just 19 and 17.
-Born in a family with roots in Scandinavia, her mother Valerie was coming from the country, while his father Craig, the son of a black jazz trumpeter and an Irish woman, was a bassist in a funk group in Minneapolis: Salt, Pepper & Spice.
+Slug’s background is as complex as his status in hip-hop.
+The elder of three sons, Sean Daley was born in 1972, just two weeks after his parents’ wedding, while they were only 19 and 17.
+Her mother, Valerie, was from the countryside and of Scandinavian descent, while his father, Craig, the son of a black jazz trumpeter and an Irish woman, was a bassist in a Minneapolis funk band called Salt, Pepper & Spice.

-There, at Washburn High School and through a common friend, Derek Turner, Sean Daley met a hip hop fan by 2 years his elder, Siddiq Ali.
-The three of them decided work together and to adopt a pseudonym that starts with an "s".
-Siddiq became Stress, Derek was Spawn and Sean chose Slug, a word which double-meaning perfectly fitted with the guy, by mixing the fragile small animal and the danger of the gun.
-This new alias was also supposed to be the acronym for "Sean Likes Ugly Girls".
+There, at Washburn High School and through a common friend named Derek Turner, Sean met with a hip-hop fan by two years his elder, Siddiq Ali.
+The three of them decided to form a band and to use aliases starting with "s".
+Siddiq became Stress, Derek was Spawn and Sean chose Slug.
+The double-meaning - a small and fragile animal and the bullet of a gun - fitted him perfectly.
+This new name, also, was said to be an acronym for "Sean Likes Ugly Girls".

 But in 1993, Slug was still looking for his way.
-For a while, he preferred hiding behind the turntable, with Spawn as an MC and Stress as a manager in a band which name is then Urban Atmosphere.
-The small group that would become the Rhyme Sayers collective started to grow slowly with the arrival of Anthony Davies, Beyond (the future MC Musab), Gene Poole and The Abstract Pack.
-Slug’s band, now named Atmosphere, changed as well: Spawn left (he would later come back as Rek The Heavyweight), the DJ became an MC, and Anthony soon replaced him as ANT.
+For a while, he hid behind the turntable, with Spawn as an MC and Stress as a manager, in a band called Urban Atmosphere.
+The small group that would eventually turn into the Rhymesayers collective started to grow slowly with the arrival of Anthony Davies, Beyond (the future MC Musab), Gene Poole and The Abstract Pack.
+Slug’s band, now named Atmosphere, changed as well: Spawn left (he would come back as Rek The Heavyweight), the DJ became an MC, and Anthony soon replaced him as ANT.
 Later, they would be joined on stage by MC Eyedea and DJ Abilities.

-Afterwards, Slug’s career continued in the underground.
-One of the key events in his life would be his meeting with Live Poets’ Sole and with Dose One.
-Those three white guys with a different and introspective approach to hip hop discovered then they had lots in common.
-They met in a studio this famous 26th of June, 1998 with Alias and recorded the core of The Taste of the Rain...
-Why Kneel? album under the band name of Deep Puddle Dynamics.
-This record would be published by Sole, as he changed himself as a manager and founded Anticon.
-Sole would be joined by Alias and Dose in this new adventure, but Slug would prefer stick to his way and stay away the growing cult label of indie rap.
+Contrary to Eminem, Slug continued his career in the underground.
+One of the key events in his life would be his meeting with Sole from the Live Poets, and with Dose One.
+By then, these three white guys with an introspective approach to hip-hop discovered what they had in common.
+They met in a studio on the 26th of June, in 1998, and with the producer Alias, they recorded the core of The Taste of the Rain...
+Why Kneel? as Deep Puddle Dynamics.
+This record would be released on Anticon, a new label founded by Sole.
+Dose, Alias and others would join this new adventure, but Slug would prefer stick to his own way and crew.

-But then, as a major player in underground rap, Slug was everywhere and met success with a large following including not only hip hop addicts, but also rockers and many girls.
-He went on never-ending tours and featured more and more on other rappers’ records.
-He collaborated with friends from Minneapolis and St Paul and participated to Float, the third album of an underground rap rising star, Aesop Rock.
-He also worked making the catalogue of Rhymesayers available worldwide.
-In 2001, after 3 EP’s and some tour CD and small releases such as Sad Clown Bad Dub, he released Lucy Ford, the second Atmosphere album, a record focused on his broken relationship with his girlfriend.
-The next album, God Loves Ugly, tried to turn this page ("F*@k You Lucy"), and was followed by Seven's Travels (2003) and You Can't Imagine How Much Fun We're Having (2005).
+In 2001, after three EP’s and some tour CD and minor projects such as Sad Clown Bad Dub, he released Lucy Ford, the second Atmosphere album, a record focused on his broken relationship with his girlfriend.
+The next album, God Loves Ugly, tried to close this chapter ("F*@k You Lucy").
+It was followed by Seven's Travels in 2003, and You Can't Imagine How Much Fun We're Having earlier this year.